williamchenghu/FSO2021-redux-part5/README.md

 You will have to make changes to the application's existing reducer.
 Create a separate reducer for the new functionality by using the Redux Toolkit's `createSlice` function.
 Also, refactor the application so that it uses a combined reducer as shown in this part of the course material.

 The application does not have to use the _Notification_ component in an intelligent way at this point in the exercises.
 It is enough for the application to display the initial value set for the message in the _notificationReducer_.

+### Step 11

+Extend the application so that it uses the _Notification_ component to display a message for five seconds when the user votes for an anecdote or creates a new anecdote.

+It's recommended to create separate [action creators](https://redux-toolkit.js.org/api/createSlice#reducers) for setting and removing notifications.